-• Aims to support each student at key transition points (year 6 to 7; year 9 to 10; year 11 to sixth form/college or into apprenticeships) by providing appropriate guidance, information and support to help her choose the most appropriate pathway to achieve her long-term goals.
-This will be done with collaboration between the school, parent and student and use relevant advice provided by other professionals.
+• Aims to support each student at key transition points (year 6 to 7; year 9 to 10; year 11 to sixth form/college or into apprenticeships) by providing appropriate guidance, information and support to help them choose the most appropriate pathway to achieve their long-term goals.
+This will be done with collaboration between the school, parent/carer and student and use relevant advice provided by other professionals.

-• Aims to encourage parents to share their knowledge about their daughter and engage in positive discussions.
+• Aims to encourage parents/carers to share their knowledge about their child and engage in positive discussions.